theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-text-input.md

 ## Methods
 **bindData(fieldNode)**
-Bind a entity field.
+Bind an entity field.
 You can use the entity even when no data was received.

 When you use @-object-ready from a furo-data-object which emits a EntityNode, just bind the field with --entity(*.fields.fieldname)